glouis/Laima-Discord-Bot/README.md

     &draft table 4 5 6

+### Ladder
+Display the seasonal or eternal ladder.
+The first parameter, optional, can be a nickname, a place between 1 and 100 or a range of place (e.g. 1-32).
+The second one, also optional, is the season number (0 for eternal).
+If no parameters are given, the top 20 players of the current season are displayed.

+    &ladder 1-10 0

 ### Lang
 Allow to change the language used on the server or in a channel.
 Takes two parameters.
 First is to precise where you want to change the language (channel or server).
 Second is to indicate which language you want to use (available: en, fr, es) ; use 0 for a channel to make it use the language of the server.